 - Are the level controls on the mixer or amplifier turned all the way down?
-Follow the instructions in Connecting your system (page 7) and make sure that all the volume controls in the system are properly adjusted. - Is the signal source working? - Make sure that all of the connecting cables are in good condition and are securely connected at both ends.
+Follow the instructions in Connecting your system (page 7) and make sure that all the volume controls in the system are properly adjusted. - Is the signal source working? - Make sure that all connecting cables are in good condition with secure connections at both ends.